About John Hay Elementary School

 Targeted and strategic assessment measures are an important factor and practice for highly effective schools.
 At Hay, we take our data seriously, use multiple measures to gauge student progress, and set school-wide and classroom goals according to the ongoing results we receive.

 Interventions – A true test of any school is in how well the school responds to the individual needs of its learners.
 As students demonstrate unique learning needs, or perform above standard, or have other social, emotional or behavioral needs, a highly effective school must have creative and fluent ways to respond.
 At Hay, we utilize varied options for intervention to insure every child has the best possible chance for school success, and every grade level and every classroom is provided specific intervention supports.

 These varied intervention supplements allow our teachers to reach past the basic curriculum to provide all of our students with a unique menu of learning support tailored to individual need.
 Most of these programs are made possible through the funds raised and donations made to the John Hay Foundation.
-The Foundation is overseen and sponsored by Partners, our parent/teacher organization developed to provide support and assistance that works to benefit the John Hay learning community.
+The Foundation is overseen and sponsored by our PTSA, developed to provide support and assistance that works to benefit the John Hay learning community.

 Supplemental and Enrichment Programs – In addition to the core classroom curriculum, students also experience library science, physical education, music, and visual arts as part of the regular school day programming.

 Students have leadership opportunities in Student Council, Library Aides, Safety Patrol, and in roles provided at the classroom level.
 Each year, 4th and 5th grade students are invited to participate in the Global Reading Challenge for an additional enrichment experience in literacy, as well as Math Olympics which is held after school.